The Flag (O'Keeffe painting): Overview

 The Flag, both a political statement and a reflection of her fears, is a red streak "bleeding into bruise-colored clouds".
 In December 1917, she wrote that she felt compelled for the first time to paint from a sense of necessity.
 Her image for the painting was of a flag floating in the wind, similar to a tremble.
 Biographer Roxana Robinson states, "O'Keeffe sets a drooping flag against a starless, darkening sky.
 The flag flutters limply, stripped of its stars and stripes; its only color, and that of the pole, is blood red."
-Alexis was severely gassed in France and eventually died from the effects on January 7, 1930, in Cook, Illinois.
+Alexis was severely gassed in France and eventually died from the effects.

 Anti-war sentiment was criminalized with the Espionage Act of 1917, and people living in Canyon were uneasy due to her anti-war position.
 The Flag was in the private collection of Mrs. Harry Lynde Bradley in October 25, 1968, when it was part of a Milwaukee Art Museum exhibition, and was acquired by the museum in 1977.
 The painting was included in the "World War I and American Art" exhibition at the Pennsylvania Academy of the Fine Arts in January 2017 and was later displayed at the New-York Historical Society.